 In 2015, Helping Hands for Freedom received the Lincoln Award at the Southwest Veterans Chamber of Commerce’s Patriot’s Ball in Tempe, Arizona.
 The Lincoln Award is presented to a veterans’ advocacy organization that makes outstanding contributions and support military families.

 “This was a huge honor to receive such a recognition.
 There are 237 military driven charities in America, and we seem like the David in a world of Goliaths sometimes.
-It’s nice to know a charity like ours, helping one person at a time, does make a difference,” said Darin Fishburn, CEO of Helping Hands for Freedom.
+It’s nice to know a charity like ours, helping one person at a time, does make a difference,” said Darin Fishburn, former CEO of Helping Hands for Freedom.

 In April, Helping Hands for Freedom will begin its mission of Route for The Brave, a 3,091 mile walk across America, along U.S. 40 to raise funds for military families and the construction of a Gold Star retreat home equipped with a PTSD center.
 Helping Hands for Freedom Chairman of the Board, David Roth, and Kevin Winton, a Beech Grove Middle School math teacher, will walk every mile.